 Every one of the organizations operating against the party have been corrupted by Lavos’s influence.
 Lavos appears to be the constant factor in all of these conflicts.
 Azala and the reptites worship the red star in the sky that is Lavos in pre-history, Queen Zeal draws power Lavos so her people can harness magic, demi-humans are manipulated by Magus, a wizard who means to summon Lavos and machines harvest the humans that Lavos left sick and starving after the apocalypse.

 Not all of these peoples survive their proximity and imitation of Lavos.
 Azala’s reptites are buried by Lavos and the queendom of Zeal is set ablaze by when the queen momentarily awakens the creature.
-By worshipping miming Lavos, these civilizations are destroyed.
-That said, when Lavos disappears the ruins of these civilizations are often able to recover by returning to their natural virtue of cooperation.
-The survivors of Zeal seek the forgiveness and cooperation of the once shunned earthbound and survive the ice age.
+These civilizations are destroyed when their citizens worship or consume Lavos.
+That said, when Lavos disappears, the ruins of these civilizations are often able to recover by returning to their natural virtue of cooperation.
+The survivors of Zeal seek the forgiveness and cooperation of the once shunned earthbound and survive an ice age.
 Should the player defeat the demi-human generals in the year 600, the lingering hostility that marks the demi-humans in the year 1000 is replaced with a kindness and community with the world’s other kingdoms.
 Lavos, a figure of selfishness, is the constant that drives certain organized societies to conflict and, when it’s removed, people are able to behave in more altruistic ways, suggesting that, in a world without Lavos/selfishness, a more equitable and generous nature would emerge.
-Lavos is an unnatural interloper in Chrono Trigger, when people are able to distance themselves from the creature’s parasitic tendencies, they collaborate for a universal good.
+Lavos is an unnatural interloper in Chrono Trigger and when people are able to distance themselves from its parasitic tendencies, they collaborate for a universal good.
 Naturally, this is clearest with the game’s main party.

 Chrono Trigger illustrates many other characteristics of plural protagonism discussed in other games in this series.
 Each stage of the game makes the inclusion of one particular party member mandatory, illustrating that the needs of an individual can only be met through cooperation.
 Beyond that, however, the game includes a personal sidequest for each party member in the game’s final stages.
 While these are optional, it’s important to note that each of these sidequests improves the conditions for large groups of people.

-For instance, defeating the machines in the distant future not only saves humans from the robots, but it restores human emotion to the machines.
+For instance, defeating the machines in the distant future not only saves humans from the robots, but it restores human emotion to surviving machines.
 Though the characters have a personal stake in their sidequests, their achievements create a universal good.
 The wrongs in the world that the player seeks to right are those caused by selfishness.
-Everything that improves the party’s capability against the grand threat are only achievable by improving the conditions of everybody.
+Everything that improves the party’s capability against the grand threat ca only be achieved by improving the communal living conditions.
 The player may only gain the rainbow shell armour (the best in the game) by deposing the Machiavellian Councillor responsible for an autocratic prison policy.
 To acquire Lucca’s best weapon in the game, the player must go back in time to teach a greedy mayor’s ancestors the value of generosity (incidentally changing that same mayor from a bad father to a good one).
 Every objective, required or optional, has the party acting for the benefit of a group.

 Team cooperation, of course, is also visible in the aspects of play.
 Each member of the team controls magic of a certain element and varying enemy weaknesses demand that different party members team up at different times.
 Team members can be rotated in and out at any time outside of combat, often preventing some of the lengthier dungeons from wearing the team down.
 Furthermore, the then novel combo tech system allowed each team member three “double-techniques” with every other team member and a “triple-tech” for many combinations of trios.
 Every member will eventually be able to combine their unique skills with every other member.
 This not only makes the team exponentially more effective, but it indicates an equity and a collaborative spirit between members.
-The team is mechanically tied to one another, and party coordination is central to the often lengthy and difficult boss battles (almost every boss is a solo enemy).
+The team is mechanically tied to one another, and party coordination is central to the often lengthy and difficult boss battles.
+Moreover, almost every boss is a solo enemy, which again pits the powerful individual’s interests against the community’s.

 Chrono Trigger paints a resolutely hopeful picture of human nature.
 JRPGs place considerable value on cooperation but many treat it as virtue to strive for, not an aspect natural to the human psyche.
 Human beings, according to Chrono Trigger, are inclined to act together for the greatest mutual benefit.
 The enemy of the game is an avatar of selfishness, a creature that—just by existing—is in doomed conflict with the principles of cooperative people.
 The closer people become to their selfishness, the more danger they put themselves in.
 In Chrono Trigger, the player must be the hero and they must work for the interests of the many.
 Chrono Trigger is unabashedly optimistic, perhaps naively so, but if nothing else, it demonstrates its case for cooperation through its text and its systems of play.